adesmond00/Intune-Deployment-App/memory-bank/progress.md

     *   Client-side routing implemented using `react-router-dom`.
     *   Routes defined for `/` (Dashboard) and `/applications`.
     *   A placeholder `DashboardPage` component (`Front-end/src/pages/DashboardPage.tsx`).
-    *   An `ApplicationsPage` component (`Front-end/src/pages/ApplicationsPage.tsx`) with a welcome message and placeholder buttons.
+    *   An `ApplicationsPage` component (`Front-end/src/pages/ApplicationsPage.tsx`) with a welcome message and navigation links/buttons.
+    *   A `WingetAppPage` component (`Front-end/src/pages/WingetAppPage.tsx`) providing:
+        *   UI for searching Winget apps via the `/winget-search` API.
+        *   Display of search results.
+        *   Ability to "stage" apps into a separate list.
+        *   Basic loading and error handling for the search.
+        *   Placeholder "Deploy" button.
-    *   Functional navigation links in the sidebar for Dashboard and Applications.
+    *   Functional navigation links in the sidebar and on the Applications page.
+    *   Configuration file (`Front-end/src/config.ts`) for API base URL.
 *   **Backend API Foundation**: A FastAPI application (`api/`) is set up with basic endpoints:
     *   `/`: Welcome message.
     *   `/winget-search`: Accepts a search term and uses `api/winget.py` to execute `winget search`, returning parsed results.